flenniken/collections/docs/notification.md

 * Lambda
 * DynamoDB
 * Node.js web-push library

+If you need to update node for web-push, follow the Update Node document.

 We expect the cost to store subscription in DynamoDB to be minimal.
 It is dependent on the number of subscriptions stored and the number of